 Year 2016 saw many female sports women like Dipa Karmakar, PV Sindhu, Aditi Ashok, Deepa Malik and Sakshi Malik winning medals for India in different sports category.
+Here we are telling you about top 5 Indian Sports Women who made their name by their own with hard work.

 1. Dipa Karmakar